ava-labs/avalanche-docs-deprecated/docs/v1.0/en/quickstart/ava-getting-started.md

 You might also see that `status` is `Processing` if the network has not yet finalized the transaction.

-Once you see that the transaction is `Accepted`, check the balance of the `to` address to see that it has the AVA we sent:
+Once you see that the transaction is `Accepted`, check the balance of the `to` address to see that it has the AVAX we sent:

 ```sh
 curl -X POST --data '{